kzar/bitratchet-js/README.md

         custom_scale : If the number is scaled inefficiently you can directly provide the scale.
       }
  - `record` a really important primtive used to group primitives, detailed in it's own section below.
- - `flags` a useful primitive for handling bit flags, you provide an array of flag names and values an object is given in return.
+ - `flags` a useful primitive for handling bit flags, you provide an array of flag names and values an object is given in return. __Note that skipped bits are left low when unparsed.__
       Expected options:
       {
         length : Length in bits of raw data.